-Cook up some quick oats, the toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.
+Cook up some quick oats, toss in some dark chocolate shavings, berries, nuts, and a dash of cinnamon.
 Together these ingredients work with the happy bacteria in your colon to produce butyrate, a fatty acid your body needs.
-Higher levels of butyrate reduce inflammation in your body, and help reduce insulin resistance as well.
-Less inflammation means less bloating and a slimmer you.
+Higher levels of butyrate reduce inflammation in your body and help reduce insulin resistance as well.
+Less inflammation means less bloating and a flat stomach.

 No, not the pink things that hold your teeth in place.
 Your sugarless gum may be causing your belly to swell.
 Studies show that sorbitol, a sugar alcohol used in most sugarless gums, takes a relatively long time to digest, and undigested sorbitol in your small intestine acts as a hothouse for the fermentation of bacteria, causing bloating and flatulence.
 Additionally, each chomp sends a signal to your brain, triggering hunger hormones.
-Stick to just a few pieces a day, or try a product like Simply Gum, which is made with only 6 ingredients, none of them artificial.
+Stick to just a few pieces a day.

 Why don't they just call them what they really are—calorie bars?
 Energy bars cause you to gain weight fast in four ways.
 First, they often contain lots of whey, which can cause bloating in those with lactose issues.
 Second, many are packed with soybeans, which some folks find just as gas-inducing as the other magical fruits.
 Third, a lot of chemicals go into many brands, and studies show that people who eat processed foods gain more weight than people who eat whole foods, even when calories are equal.
 And of course, they carry the health halo when most of them are just glorified candy bars.
-Cut these 300 or more calories and you’ll look leaner and meaner tomorrow.
+Cut these 300 or more calories to finally get the flat stomach you've been dreaming of.

-I cut yogurt out of my diet for several reasons.
-First, while yogurt has a reputation for fostering healthy belly bacteria, the reality is quite different.
+While yogurt has a reputation for fostering healthy belly bacteria, the reality is quite different.
 Most yogurts are so high in added sugar that they actually feed the bad bacteria in your gut.
 They're also high in lactose, a natural sugar found in dairy that many of us have trouble breaking down.
 The combination of the two can cause bloating and inflammation that can make you look and feel fatter than you are.
-Don’t eat yogurt today, wake up thinner tomorrow.
-Or if you must eat yogurt, look for one with 8 g of sugar or less, such as Chobani Simply 100’s blueberry flavor, one of my favorites.
+If you're opting for a container, look for one with 8 grams of sugar or less.